 Bio

-I teach philosophy in the department of Philosophy and Religious Studies at Phillips Academy – Andover.
-Before that I attended Northwestern University where I successfully defended my PhD in philosophy on October 15, 2021.
+Before coming to UCF I taught for two years in the department of Philosophy and Religious Studies at Phillips Academy – Andover.
+I earned my PhD in Philosophy at Northwestern University in October 2021.

-When I’m not teaching philosophy, I enjoy eating vegan food (especially of the deep-fried variety), traveling, estudio (un poco) español y quiero aprender más porque me encanta viajar en países de habla hispana…aunque algunos de mis mejores amigos son de Brasil.
-I also enjoy weight lifting, riding bikes and snowboards, and playing video or board games!
-I’m also keen on making this place a little nicer for all of us.
+When I’m not teaching philosophy, I enjoy eating vegan food (especially of the deep-fried variety), traveling, learning new things (Acabo de terminar cuatro meses de clases en español en Quito.
+El subjuntivo todavía está un gran dolor para mí.).
+I also enjoy weight lifting, riding bikes and snowboards, and playing games!
+Finally, I’m keen on making this place a little nicer for all of us.
 This motivates my participation in the Effective Altruism movement and political organizing.